M2-branes on Discs and Multi-Charged Spindles: 4d Black Hole Near-Horizons

 \subsection{Multi-charge solutions of 4d U$(1)^4$ gauged supergravity}

 The solutions we will study arise in 4d $\mathcal{N}=2$ U$(1)^4$ gauged supergravity which is a consistent truncation of $\mathcal{N}=8$ SO$(8)$ gauged supergravity.
-The action is\footnote{For ease of notation we have set the coupling constants for each of the gauge fields to 1 without loss of generality.}
+The action, following the conventions in \cite{Azizi:2016noi}, with which we may uplift solutions to 11d on $S^7$, is\footnote{For ease of notation we have set the coupling constants for each of the gauge fields to 1 without loss of generality.}

-One may obtain the above action from the general 4d $\mathcal{N}=2$ supergravity action by using the prepotential\footnote{See for example \cite{Lauria:2020rhc}.} \be F=-2\ii \sqrt{X^{(1)}X^{(2)}X^{(3)}X^{(4)}}\,, \ee subject to the constraint $X^{(1)}X^{(2)}X^{(3)}X^{(4)}=1$.
-There are three further consistent truncations of the theory named T$^3$, ST and Einstein--Maxwell and are specified by reducing the independent scalars and gauge fields as given in table \ref{table:truncation}.
+subject to $X^{(1)}X^{(2)}X^{(3)}X^{(4)}=1$.
+One may obtain the above action from the general 4d $\mathcal{N}=2$ supergravity action by using the pre-potential\footnote{See for example \cite{Lauria:2020rhc}.} \be F=-\ii \sqrt{X^{(1)}X^{(2)}X^{(3)}X^{(4)}}\,, \ee see appendix \ref{app:spinors} for further details.
+There are three further consistent truncations of the theory of interest to us named T$^3$, $X^0 X^1$ and Einstein--Maxwell and are specified by reducing the independent scalars and gauge fields as given in table \ref{table:truncation}.

 The local AdS$_2$ solutions that we will consider here are obtained from truncating the 11d solutions in \cite{Gauntlett:2006ns} to 4d.
 Truncating the aforementioned solution of the seven-sphere, one obtains an AdS$_2$ solution to 4d U$(1)^4$ gauged supergravity.
 The bosonic sector is given by